boothe0/portfolio2025/README.md

 # Portfolio2025 (Work in progress)
-An updated and refined version of my previous portfolio
+An updated and refined version of my previous portfolio (work in progress)

 ### Goals
 - Incorporate more javascript into the website